serum-390/soen390-team16-godzilla/README.md

 To run the server:

-1. Execute the command: `./mvnw spring-boot:run` in the root directory of the project.
+1. Execute the command: `./mvnw package spring-boot:run` in the root directory of the project.
-2. Browse to <http://localhost:8080/hello> in your web browser.
+2. Browse to <http://localhost:8080/> in your web browser.